How junior-level roles are the key to developing lifelong business skills

 I also had some PA duties, which taught me timely responses, proper record-keeping, professionalism and how to be welcoming and hospitable.

-Even though much of my work today is hidden behind a screen, I still run my business with that same professionalism I learned back then – including how to manage the occasional inappropriate comment.
+Even though much of my work today is hidden behind a screen, I still run my business with that same professionalism I learned back then.

 After 20+ years in business, I like to think I did alright.